cboittin/Twitch-Baduk/README.md

 ## Installation

 In order to use the program, you'll need node.js (for Sabaki), python 2.7 and the listed modules (for this program), and the source files from this repo.
 Then, you'll have to set up the window capture properties so that they fit your screen and resolution, for each application you want to use with this program.
+If you're not going to use Sabaki but only the goban overlay, then you only python and its libraries, and you only need follow step 1 to 3 of the installation process.

 The default settings work with IGS/Pandanet, Foxwq, Tygem and CrazyStone, running in fullscreen for a resolution of 1680x1050 on Windows 7.

 #### Install node.js
 * from : <https://nodejs.org/en/>

-#### Install python and its libraries
+#### 1. Install python and its libraries
 * Get python from : <https://www.python.org/downloads/release/python-2714/> (Usually comes pre-installed on linux)
 * Install each of the following packages with `pip install <package name>`
     * keyboard